BOUTCHOUANG1/Gestion-de-Notes/ManageNotes/src/main/java/com/university/ManageNotes/util/q-dev-chat-2025-08-26-great.md

 **What happens when you restart:**
 - AdminInitializer creates: `admin` user
 - TeacherInitializer creates: `teacher` user
-- Your core academic structure (departments, subjects, semesters) is intact
+- Your core academic structure (departments, subjects, semester) is intact

 The important academic framework is preserved - only user accounts and grades were cleared to fix the authentication issues! 🚀